BaguetteBoiTuna/NTPU/2024-11-13-last_details_dlfia.md

 ---

-## Representing Digital Images in a Matrix
+## Representing digital images in a matrix

-In digital image processing, images are commonly represented as matrices, where each element in the matrix corresponds to a pixel in the image.
+In digital image processing, images are often represented as matrices, where each element in the matrix corresponds to a pixel in the image.
 This matrix structure allows for efficient storage and manipulation of images using mathematical operations.

 ### 1. Grayscale Image Matrix

-- For a grayscale image, each pixel has a single intensity value, representing shades from black to white.
-- The image is represented as a 2D matrix, where each element \( M\_{i,j} \) corresponds to the intensity at position \( (i, j) \) in the image.
+For a grayscale image, each pixel has a single intensity value, representing shades from black to white.
+The image is represented as a 2D matrix, where each element \( M\_{i,j} \) corresponds to the intensity at position \( (i, j) \) in the image.

-- Example:
-  \[
+For example, a grayscale matrix could look like this:

+$$
 \begin{bmatrix}
 0 & 50 & 100 \\
 150 & 200 & 255 \\
 \end{bmatrix}
-  \]
+$$

-  - Here, the values range from 0 (black) to 255 (white) for an 8-bit grayscale image.
+Here, the values range from 0 (black) to 255 (white) for an 8-bit grayscale image.

 ### 2. Color Image Matrix (RGB)

-- Color images are represented by combining three matrices, one for each color channel: Red, Green, and Blue (RGB).
-- Each pixel has three intensity values (R, G, B), forming a 3D matrix where each channel matrix represents the intensity values for that color.
+Color images are represented by combining three matrices, one for each color channel: Red, Green, and Blue (RGB).
+Each pixel has three intensity values, forming a 3D matrix where each channel matrix represents the intensity values for that color.

-- Example:
+For example:

 - **Red Channel**:
-    \[
+  $$
   \begin{bmatrix}
   255 & 0 & 0 \\
   128 & 0 & 0 \\
   \end{bmatrix}
-    \]
+  $$
 - **Green Channel**:
-    \[
+  $$
   \begin{bmatrix}
   0 & 255 & 0 \\
   0 & 128 & 0 \\
   \end{bmatrix}
-    \]
+  $$
 - **Blue Channel**:
-    \[
+  $$
   \begin{bmatrix}
   0 & 0 & 255 \\
   0 & 0 & 128 \\
   \end{bmatrix}
-    \]
+  $$

-  - The combined (RGB) values at each pixel create the color image.
+Each pixel’s RGB values combine to create the final color image.

 ### 3. Matrix Dimensions and Image Resolution

-- The dimensions of the matrix correspond to the resolution of the image.
+The dimensions of the matrix correspond to the resolution of the image.
 For example, a 1920x1080 image has a 1920x1080 matrix for grayscale or three 1920x1080 matrices for RGB color images.
-- Higher resolution images have larger matrices, requiring more storage and processing power.
+Higher resolution images have larger matrices, requiring more storage and processing power.

 ### 4. Advantages of Matrix Representation

-- **Manipulation**: Matrix operations (e.g., filtering, transformation) can be applied to modify images easily.
+- **Manipulation**: Matrix operations (e.g., filtering, transformation) can be applied to modify images efficiently.
-- **Storage and Compression**: Matrix formats allow images to be compressed and stored efficiently.
+- **Storage and Compression**: Matrix formats allow images to be compressed and stored effectively.
 - **Computational Efficiency**: Algorithms can leverage matrix operations for fast processing.

 ---

+## Dynamic intensity range